JJ/santa-markdown/letter.md

 Santa stopped yelling and scratched his well-bearded chin.
 "I can do that".
 Early children adopters sent a letter just like this one.

 ```
-Dear Santa: I have been a good boy so I want you to bring me a collection of ccythes and an ocean liner with a captain and a purser and a time travel machine and instructions to operate it and I know I haven't been so good at times but that is why I'm asking the time machine so that I can make it good and well and also find out what happened on July 13th which I completely forgot.
+Dear Santa: I have been a good boy so I want you to bring me a collection of scythes and an ocean liner with a captain and a purser and a time travel machine and instructions to operate it and I know I haven't been so good at times but that is why I'm asking the time machine so that I can make it good and well and also find out what happened on July 13th which I completely forgot.
 ```

 "I can do that?".
 Santa repeated to himself.
 He would have to extract a list of gifts out of that single-line mess.
 For instance, dividing it by *and*.